 The onsite immersive program condenses the key elements of a four year computer science degree.
-It combines them with a modern curriculum focusing on developing the skill set companies highly value.
+Then, it combines them with a modern curriculum focusing on developing the skill set companies highly value.
 Students master algorithms, data structures, programming paradigms, and design patterns.
 In doing so, they gain a deep understanding of the core elements of computer science.
-They also provide networking help and career advice for students and graduates.
+The program also provides networking help and career advice for students and graduates.

 Most students spend over 70 hours at Codesmith each week.
 The general daily schedule goes from 9am to 8pm Monday-Friday and 9am to 4:30pm on Saturday.
 Students work on analytical problem solving and production projects, as well as participate in coding challenges and analytical problem solving.
-They also have lunch and dinner with their cohort as well as participate in activities.
+They also have lunch and dinner with their cohort and participate in activities together.

 Who is Codesmith for?

 On their website, they explain that the immersive program is designed for driven individuals who are ready to build a career in software engineering or improve their coding skills so they can land mid- and senior level engineering roles.
 To be qualified to apply, you must have at least a high school diploma or equivalent (i.e. GED or placement exam).

 What does Codesmith cost?
 How much work is involved?

 There is a fairly rigorous admissions process in which students are screened to ensure that they have strong technical potential as well as communication and problem-solving skills.
 To start, candidates fill out an online application.
 Then, they complete a coding challenge.

-Tuition for the full-time onsite software engineering immersive program is $16,950.
+Upfront tuition for the full-time onsite software engineering immersive program is $16,950.
 Students can also choose to pay in installments: $2,400 deposit + $2,550 down payment by the 1st day of the cohort + 3 monthly payments of $4,800.
 They also offer scholarships to talented people from underrepresented backgrounds, veterans, and other coding bootcamps graduates.
 Qualification is based on a combination of your application and interview scores at Codesmith’s discretion.
-Students can also take out loans through Climb Credit and Skills Fund.
+Students can also take out loans through Ascent Funding.